 - 11. For line 11, What is the regulatory level of the most stringent regulation that this boiler is operating under to meet mercury and acid gas standards?
 Select the most stringent regulation that the boiler operates under to meet mercury and acid gas control standards. - 12.
 For line 12, In what year did the boiler became compliant or is expected to become compliant with the most stringent mercury and acid gas regulation?
 Indicate the year in which the boiler came into compliance or is expected to come into compliance with Federal, State and Local Regulations as they relate to mercury and acid gas control. - 13.
 For line 13, What are the existing strategies to control mercury emissions?
-If the boiler is already in compliance with Federal, State and local regulations as they relate to mercury control, select up to three compliance strategies from Table 16 below.
+Identify up to three strategies from Table 16 that are currently used to address Federal, State or local regulations as they relate to mercury control. .

 Strategy Type Code Strategy Type Description

 BS Baghouse (fabric filter), shake and deflate

 BP Baghouse (fabric filter), pulse

 BR Baghouse (fabric filter), reverse air

 CD Circulating dry scrubber

 SD Spray dryer type / dry FGD / semi-dry FGD

 DSI Dry sorbent (powder) injection type

 ACI Activated carbon injection system

 LIJ Lime injection

 EC Electrostatic precipitator, cold side, with flue gas conditioning

 EH Electrostatic precipitator, hot side, with flue gas conditioning

-EK Electrostatic precipitator, cold side, without flue gas conditioning

-EW Electrostatic precipitator, hot side, without flue gas conditioning

-JB Jet bubbling reactor (wet) scrubber

-MA Mechanically aided type (wet) scrubber

-PA Packed type (wet) scrubber

-SP Spray type (wet) scrubber

-TR Tray type (wet) scrubber

-VE Venturi type (wet) scrubber

-ОТ Other (specify in SCHEDULE 7)

-ND Not determined at this time

-NA Not applicable